NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Whispering Cairn.md

 # Part 5.
 The Old Observatory
 About a century ago, Diamond Lake's crumbling observatory hosted a scientific cult devoted to studying the heavens and celestial bodies.
 The sect died out decades ago, and the place has since been inhabited by a series of questionable tenants who never seem to last very long.
 The latest is Filge, a deranged necromancer from [[Ardentia City]] summoned to Diamond Lake by his old associate [[Balabar Smenk]], a local paragon of corruption.
 Two weeks ago, Filge received a package from Smenk filled with a thousand pieces of gold and hints of "unkillable" undead in the hills around Diamond Lake.

 When at last Filge arrived, Smenk laid out a series of confusing events that hinted at a bizarre conspiracy hatched in secret chambers below Diamond Lake.
 ONe of Smenk's rival mine managers, a taciturn business minded dwarf named Ragnolin Dourstone, came to Smenk with a covert offer of alliance.
 Dourstone explained that one of his crews had discovered an unusual chamber below his copper mine and that a cadre of students and mystics had set up shop there at his invitation.
-Dourstone asked Smenk to run secret food shipments to this subterranean force, keeping the whole affair from the attention of Diamond Lake's militia garrison or the office of Governor-Mayor [[Lannod Neff]].
+Dourstone asked Smenk to run secret food shipments to this subterranean force, keeping the whole affair from the attention of Diamond Lake's militia garrison or the office of Governor-Mayor [[Lanod Neff]].
 In exchange, the dwarf offered Smenk a fair contract and three beautiful obsidian rings, said to have bene unearthed within this secret chamber-the so-called "Black Cathedral."
 Smenk agreed, but only if Dourstone would consent to let him visit the cathedral himself.

 What Smenk saw there terrified him, an emotion he'd thought purged since he strangled his first city watchman.
 An oppressive aura of despair surged from a large pool of black slim in the Cathedral's central chamber.
 Three circles of robed figures ringed the pool, their faces touching the cold mosaic floor.
 Through robes and hoods Smenk spied inhuman appendages-twitching tails and hints of oily black feathers.
 Their chants echoed off basalt walls like a chorus of croaking frogs and screaming children.